Freshly squeezed lemonade is a summertime favorite. Make this recipe for sugar-free lemonade, and you'll have one of the best keto drinks for summer!

 - Keto Margarita tastes like something you'd order at a party or on a tropical island.

 - ¾ cup lemon juice about 4 to 5 lemons

 - 1 teaspoon lemon monk fruit drops or 1 ⅓ teaspoon lemon stevia drops

 - 4 lemon slices optional

 - Chill or pour over ice to serve.
 Add lemon slices if desired.

-Note on Nutritional Information
+Notes on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

+© LowCarbYum.com - Unauthorized use of this material without written permission is strictly prohibited unless for personal offline purposes.
 Single photos may be used, provided that full credit is given to LowCarbYum.com along with a link back to the original content.

 First published on July 8, 2019.
 Post updated on July 1, 2021, with higher resolution images and additional recipe information.